Helping you navigate the regulations and logistics of the global trade world.

 Historically, customs brokers were allowed to extend use of their own customs bond to any importer that wanted it.
 This all changes under CARM and Importers will be required to post their own financial security — with either a surety bond or CBSA cash deposit — to obtain release of their goods prior to accounting and payment of any applicable duties and taxes with the CBSA.

 IMPORTANT: The CBSA will display the required bond amount on the CARM Client Portal on the day of CARM Release 2.
 Considering that the Release Prior to Payment Privilege (RPP) will be mandatory as of Day 1 of CARM Release 2, you will need to calculate your required bond amount and set up a bond well before CARM Release 2.
 We need you to set this up by Jan 1, 2022 to ensure your business does not face any disruptions.
+UPDATE: CARM Release 2 has been postponed to no earlier than January 2023.
+This means that you do not need to obtain a bond until a specific date for CARM Release 2 is announced by the CBSA.

 Financial security may be posted in the following ways: